glennhenry/cs-notes/docs/computer-and-programming-fundamentals/07-memory/memory.md

 Unlike the stack, where the memory is limited and cannot be dynamically expanded at runtime, the fixed size make it not suitable to store data whose size is not known in advance or can vary significantly such us user's input.

-The stack is faster than heap for some reasons :
+The stack is faster than heap for some reasons:

 - Stack is a LIFO structure, most recently allocated memory is at the top of the stack and can be accessed quickly.
 - The fixed size of stack makes it easy to allocate memory, we can easily move up or down the size by a fixed amount.